-H-GAC's primary role in the project is as a facilitator.
+H-GAC's primary role in the project is as a direct purveyor of events and outreach and as a coordinator with partners.
 The size and diversity of the project area call for a comprehensive outreach plan.
 This section delineates the strategies, tools, and methods H-GAC will use to foster participation by local stakeholders and partners.